MuggyBird71/MuggyBird71/README.md

-# <Your Name Here>
+# <Dylan Phillips>

 Hello, GitHub! 👋

-I'm <Your Name Here>, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
+I'm <Dylan>, a student at Brigham Young University-Idaho interested in <Your Profession/Interests such as: computer science, data science, web development, machine learning, ...>.
 Welcome to my GitHub profile!

 ## About Me